elmohaya/Fuzzy-Based-Obstacle-Avoidance-Robot/README.md

 - obstacle_avoidance_robot.fis -------- This is the initial design for the controller using MATLAB fis format

-- NN_obstacle_robot.mat --------------- This is the Neural Network Model trained using MATLAB NN toolbox
+- NN_obstacle_robot.mat --------------- This is the Neural Network Model trained using MATLAB NN-toolbox